ndonfris/fish-lsp/docs/CONTRIBUTING.md

     - Test your `FILE.test.ts` with command: `yarn test FILE --watchAll`
     - Feel free to overwrite _any existing test-file_ that is not in the [package.json](../package.json) key `test-hook`
-    - Use `import { initalizeParser } from '../src/parser` for building
+    - Use `import { initializeParser } from '../src/parser` for building
     `SyntaxNode[]` [composite object](https://en.wikipedia.org/wiki/Composite_pattern) arrays (aka [trees](https://en.wikipedia.org/wiki/Tree_traversal)).

 1. __Iteratively__ continue improving your feature :infinity: